Skip to main content

 After completing an eligible course, students may be able to apply for the UK Graduate visa.

-At present, GOV.UK says the Graduate visa lasts 2 years if you apply on or before 31 December 2026, and 18 months if you apply on or after 1 January 2027.
-PhD and other doctoral graduates can usually get 3 years.
+Under the current rules, the Graduate visa lasts 18 months for applications made on or after 1 January 2027.
+PhD and other doctoral graduates can normally receive three years.

 If you are comparing long-term options, you may want to understand the broader post-study route in the UK, but do not choose Medicine only for immigration reasons.
 The course is too demanding for that.